 Here is a simple step-by-step guide on how to use an AeroPress.
-Coffee prepared this way is a bold, full bodied cup.
+Coffee prepared this way is a bold, full-bodied cup.
 At the same time, the cup is very smooth, without the harsh notes and the bitterness associated with French Press.
 It is an inexpensive way to make an espresso alternative.
-Here is the recipe as an infographic, or lower in the page as a text :
+Here is the recipe as an infographic, or lower on the page as a text.

-Heat your water to 175 to 180 °F. If you don’t have a variable temperature kettle, or a thermometer, boil the water and let it sit for about two minutes.
+- Heat water Heat your water to 175 to 180 °F. If you don’t have a variable temperature kettle or a thermometer, boil the water and let it sit for about two minutes.

 This infographic is part of our guide on how to brew espresso at home.
 AeroPress coffee is not espresso, but it is a great alternative, for those on a low budget.
 The advanced AeroPress guide shows you some great tips on how to pull shots that can pass as espresso.
 If you just need the coffee for a latte, don't worry too much about "semantics", this is perfect for your needs.